NICU Clinical Summary · Second-Opinion Packet

 • Lung ultrasound

-• Cranial ultrasound (already done 21 Apr — repeat if not recently)
+• Cranial ultrasound (last done 21 Apr — repeat at DOL ~28 for IVH/PVL)

 • Tracheal aspirate culture & gram stain